+In view of the existence of recurrent and sufficient statistics, many approaches have relied on learning a recurrent policy $\eta_{\theta, \phi}(a | h) = \allowbreak g_\phi(a | f_\theta(h))$ using a recurrent neural network (RNN) $f_\theta$ for the statistic.
+These policies are simply trained by stochastic gradient ascent of a RL objective using backpropagation through time \citep{bakker2001reinforcement, wierstra2010recurrent, hausknecht2015deep, heess2015memory, zhang2016learning, zhu2017improving}.
+In this case, the RNN learns a sufficient statistic $f_\theta(h)$ as it learns an optimal policy \citep{lambrechts2022recurrent, hennig2023emergence}.
+Although these approaches theoretically allow implicit learning of a sufficient statistic, sufficient statistics can also be learned explicitly.
+Notably, many works \citep{igl2018deep, buesing2018learning, guo2018neural, gregor2019shaping, han2019variational, guo2020bootstrap, lee2020stochastic, hafner2019learning, hafner2020dream} focused on learning a recurrent statistic that encodes the reward and next observation distribution given the action: $p(r, o' | h, a) = p(r, o' | f(h), a)$, a property known as predictive sufficiency \citep{bernardo2009bayesian}.
+A recurrent and predictive statistic is indeed proven to be sufficient for the optimal control \citep{subramanian2022approximate}.
+The sufficiency objective is usually pursued jointly with the RL objective.

-Whereas those methods allow one to learn sufficient statistics and optimal policies in the context of POMDP, they learn solely from the partial observations.
+While these methods can learn sufficient statistics and optimal policies in the context of POMDPs, they learn solely from the observations.
 However, assuming the same partial observability at training time and execution time is too pessimistic for many environments, notably for those that are simulated.